Welcome to AGD

 Additional Information:

-The 15 questions for exercise GD543 are based on the article "Orofacial radiographic manifestations in patients with sickle cell disease" on pages 17-22.
-This exercise was developed by Sandra Montes, DDS, FAGD, in association with the General Dentistry Self-Instruction Committee.
-Reading the article and successfully completing this exercise will enable you to: 1. identify unique radiographic features observed in patients with sickle cell disease (SCD); 2. recognize the oral and systemic manifestations of SCD; and 3. understand the role of dental imaging in the care of patients with SCD.
-Answers to this exercise must be received by February 28, 2026.
+The 15 questions for exercise GD551 are based on the article "Nonodontogenic cysts and pseudocysts of the oral cavity: a retrospective study of 218 cases" on pages 36-40.
+This exercise was developed by Ralph Pruette, DDS, in association with the General Dentistry Self-Instruction Committee.
+Reading the article and successfully completing this exercise will enable you to: 1. be aware of the frequency of nonodontogenic cysts and pseudocysts; 2. identify their anatomical locations and sex and age distributions; and 3. understand their clinical and radiographic characteristics.
+Answers for this exercise must be received by August 31, 2026.

 $30.00